1

 How much do environmental science gis jobs pay per year?

-As of Jul 13, 2026, the average yearly pay for environmental science gis in the United States is $91,426.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for environmental science gis in the United States is $91,426.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $69,000.00 and $116,500.00 per year, depending on experience, location, and employer.

-What are typical daily tasks for an Environmental Science GIS professional?
+What does an Environmental Science GIS do?

 An Environmental Science GIS professional typically spends their days collecting, analyzing, and visualizing spatial data related to environmental issues, such as land use, water quality, or habitat distribution.
 They frequently use GIS software to create maps, process remote sensing data, and develop reports that inform environmental management or policy decisions.
 Collaboration is common with scientists, engineers, and project managers to ensure data accuracy and relevance for ongoing projects.
 You may also participate in fieldwork to validate data and support larger research or regulatory activities.
 This role provides a balanced mix of technical mapping tasks and opportunities for interdisciplinary teamwork.

-What are the key skills and qualifications needed to thrive in the Environmental Science Gis position, and why are they important?
+What are the key skills and qualifications needed to thrive in the Environmental Science GIS position, and why are they important?

 To thrive as an Environmental Science GIS professional, you need a solid grounding in environmental science principles along with expertise in Geographic Information Systems (GIS), supported by a relevant degree or certification.
 Familiarity with GIS software such as ArcGIS or QGIS, spatial data analysis, and possibly certifications like GISP are highly valuable.
 Strong analytical thinking, attention to detail, and effective communication skills distinguish top performers in this field.
 These competencies are crucial for accurately analyzing spatial data, collaborating with stakeholders, and guiding decision-making on environmental projects.